fabarea/vidi/README.rst

 .. container:: table-row

 Key
+	**included_fields**

+Description
+	Strictly include this CSV list of fields

+.. container:: table-row

+Key
 	**excluded_fields**

 Description
-	Whenever there are fields to be excluded from the Grid
+	Whenever some fields should be excluded from the Grid

 .. container:: table-row